research-software-collaborations/research-software-collaborations.github.io/pages/about/overview.md

      software-related projects of various sizes, including those sized for summer or semester-long projects as well as larger projects which are suitable to be the subject or a part of a student thesis.
-  1. **Fellowship programs** for students that have participated in our training programs, or have equivalent experience.
-Fellows will be based at their home institute (or elsewhere as convenient) and interact remotely with their mentors on software projects.
+  1. **Traineeship programs** for students that have participated in our training programs, or have equivalent experience.
+Trainees will be based at their home institute (or elsewhere as convenient) and interact remotely with their mentors on software projects.
 Projects will nominally have two mentors, both for practical reasons (holidays, busy schedules, etc), and to bring different perspectives, from different networks, to the problem.
-We also aim for projects where two Fellows from different countries work together under the same mentors on a project.
-We aim to support 10 students per year for a three month fellowship.
+We also aim for projects where two Trainees from different countries work together under the same mentors on a project.
+We aim to support 10 students per year for a three month traineeship.
   1. **Researcher exchanges** organized and funded between the U.S. and India.
 While short in-person visits for training events, workshops and conferences can reduce barriers to communication, longer